avive/karmacoin-docs/versioned_docs/version-0.1.0/testnet/nomination_pools.md

 5. `initial value` - Set your initial bond amount (5 Karma Coins or more for Testnet 3)
 6. `description` - paste the friendly URL of your pool's web page.
 7. Click `create` to create the pool.
+8. Sign the transaction with your pool owner account.

 Note the new pool's id - this is the unique identifier for your new pool.
 You should see your pool in the pools list including its pool id, description and the current pool roles.

-Note: you can only be creator or member of one pool at a time.
+Note that you can only be creator or member of one pool at a time.
 So, if you previously created or join a pool with your account then you need to delete it or leave it before creating a new one.

 ---